 Upon reaching Victoria Peak (or simply “The Peak”, as it is known) we strolled through its lush mountaintop trails and looked out over the city.
 We had a lovely time chatting, walking and snapping photos.

 After the conclusion of our whirlwind week of classes we decided to celebrate with a trip to Disneyland.
-Amelia was very excited.
+The Missus was very excited.
 Excited by everything, really.
 Excited by the train, excited by the train station, excited by the entrance gate, excited by the ticket kiosks.

 Those with particularly sharp eyes and keen minds will have noticed that each of those things lies outside of Disneyland itself, so perhaps you can imagine her demeanour throughout the rest of the trip.

-Most of my photos focus on Amelia (hey, she’s my wife, it’s my prerogative), but I’ve got some photos of Kat too.
+Most of my photos focus on The Missus (hey, she’s my wife, it’s my prerogative), but I’ve got some photos of Kat too.

 We moved from the central Main Street, USA, portion of Disneyland to one of the three outlying themed zones – Tomorrowland.
 It was, as you have likely guessed, futuristic.